kyraex/wc-checkout-custom-order/README.md

-# wc-checkout-custom-order
+# wc-fake-email-generator

 ## Description

-This plugin allows you to customize the checkout fields and its meta data for placed orders.
-It can be a hassle to manually add the same information for each order, so this plugin will automatically add the information for you.
-You can also customize meta data for each order, which can be useful for tracking purposes (In Development).
+This plugin allows you to generate dummy email for `billing_email` when user did not enter any email during checkout.
+This is useful when you want to create order for customer who did not have email address.

 ## Features

 * Auto generate custom `billing_email` if its empty | Format: `{billing.email}.customer@gmail.com`
-* ... more to come

 ## Installation